Engyō-ji: History

 The founding of this temple is uncertain.
 Mount Shosha was a holy mountain sacred to the kami Susanoo-no-Mikoto from prehistoric times.
 According to Buddhist legend, Mount Shosha was made from a handful of soil from Vulture Peak by Shaka Nyorai.
 A temple was founded by the monk Shōku in 966, and was originally called Shosha-ji (書寫寺).
 Shōku was a member of the aristocratic Tachibana clan and was already 36 years old when he became a monk.
 After spending about 20 years training in Kyushu, including Mount Kirishima and Mount Sefuri, he set out on a journey in search of sacred sites.
 In 966, at the age of 57, he established a hermitage on Mount Shosha, marking the beginning of Shosha-ji.
 In 970, he witnessed a heavenly being worshipping a sacred cherry tree on Mount Shosha.
 He ordered his disciple Anchin to carve a statue of Nyōirin Kannon from the living cherry tree and built a three-bay hall on the cliff.
 This was the founding of the Nyōirin-dō (Maniden).
 Shōku's biography is found in numerous historical sources, including the Genkō Shakusho and the Konjaku Monogatarishū, and he is described as despising mundane affairs and having no interest in glory or fame.
 Emperor Kazan, who held a particularly strong reverence for Shōku, visited the temple in 986 and bestowed it with the name Engyō-ji.
 He also donated 100 koku of rice, which the temple used to build a lecture hall.
 In addition to Emperor Kazan, many other members of the imperial family, including Emperor Go-Shirakawa and Emperor Go-Daigo, have visited the temple, and buildings have been renovated, remodeled, and built at imperial request.
 It is also known that Ippen and other Ji-shū leaders visited the temple, and just before his death, Ippen entrusted his teachings to the monks of Engyō-ji.
-The temple claims that Benkei was studied at Engyō-ji, and related items such as his desk are have been exhibited, but there is no definite proof that this is historically accurate.
+The temple claims that Benkei was studied at Engyō-ji, and related items such as his desk have been exhibited, but there is no definite proof that this is historically accurate.

 In 1578 Toyotomi Hideyoshi, ordered by Oda Nobunaga to conquer the Chugoku region, invaded the temple during his invasion of Harima Province.
 He took the Maniden Hall's principal image, the Nyōirin Kannon statue, and other items as trophies to his stronghold at Nagahama in Ōmi Province.
 Before Hideyoshi's invasion, the temple boasted a landholding of 27,000 koku, was off-limits to messengers from the shugo, and flourished as one of the three major Tendai centers.
 However, Hideyoshi reduced the landholding to 500 koku, causing the temple's power to decline.
 The statue was eventually returned; however, this was not the original statue carved by Shōku (this had already been destroyed by a fire in 1492), but was a replacement carved from the same wood.

 The Maniden hall was destroyed by fire in December 1921 but was rebuilt in 1933.